 25 Bike Paths with Incredible Scenery

-A leisurely bike ride is a fantastic activity to incorporate into any vacation as it allows you to check out the beautiful natural surroundings of the area while also getting in a fun little vacation workout (as opposed to a boring treadmill workout at a hotel gym, or worse skipping the fitness altogether).
-These 25 trails listed below all offer some amazing scenery, whether it be fantastic views of the Chicago skyline, a leisurely trek through the gorgeous forests of Cape Cod, or a glide down the Pacific Coast.
+A leisurely bike ride is a fantastic activity to incorporate into any vacation itinerary as it allows you to check out the beautiful natural surroundings of the area while also getting in a fun little vacation workout (as opposed to a boring treadmill workout at a hotel gym, or worse skipping the fitness altogether).
+These 25 trails listed below all offer some amazing scenery, whether it be fantastic views of the Chicago skyline, the gorgeous forests of Cape Cod, or relaxing views of the Pacific Coast.
 Enjoy the list and be share to share some of your favorite bike trails!

 The Easy Bay Bike Path